-1. Operation of thisystems and controls Key audit matter How A significant part of the Group's financial reporting process is heavily reliant on IT systems with automated processes and controls for the capture, processing, storage and extraction of information.
-We fo signif We effect An essential part of IT system is ensuring appropriate user access and change management protocols exist and are being observed.
-These protocols are important because they ensure that access and changes to IT systems and related data are made and authorised in an appropriate manner. user reliab This i These key controls mitigate potential fraud or error because of change to an application or underlying data. • MyState has outsourced arrangements for a number of key IT processes. • For c party contr
+Key audit matter

+A significant part of the Group's financial reporting process is heavily reliant on IT systems with automated processes and controls for the capture, processing, storage and extraction of information.

+An essential part of IT system is ensuring appropriate user access and change management protocols exist and are being observed.
+These protocols are important because they ensure that access and changes to IT systems and related data are made and authorised in an appropriate manner.

+These key controls mitigate potential fraud or error because of change to an application or underlying data.

+MyState has outsourced arrangements for a number of key IT processes.